ThalesGroup/learn-ciphertrust/README.md

 # Learn CipherTrust

 A repository which contains all you need from quick deployment scripts to step-by-step demos and tutorials.
-Check out the [learn CipherTrust website](https://thalesgroup.github.io/ciphertrust/) to see the video tutorials and demos associated to projects in this repository.
+Check out the [Learn CipherTrust website](https://thalesgroup.github.io/ciphertrust/) to see the video tutorials and demos associated to projects in this repository.

-**Please keep this structure as is and only fill the content for each section according to your project.**

 If you need assistance or have question, please contact oss@thalesgroup.com

 ## Get started

-XXX project purpose it to ...

-**Please also add the description into the About section (Description field)**

-## Documentation

-Documentation is available at [https://thalesgroup.github.io/ciphertrust/](https://thalesgroup.github.io/ciphertrust/).
+Head to the [Learn CipherTrust Website](https://thalesgroup.github.io/ciphertrust/) to [get started](https://thalesgroup.github.io/ciphertrust/docs/intro)!

 ## Contributing